olbrichattila/godbmigrator/README.md

 }
 ```

+---

-## Migration report
+### Migration Report
-The application stores a migration audit report, where you can track rollback, migrations, errors thrown during migration.
+The application stores a migration audit report, where you can track applied migrations, rollbacks, and any errors encountered during migration.
-Fetching the migration report to a readable string:
+#### Fetching the migration report as a readable string:
 ```
 migrationFilePath := "./migration"
 report, err := migrator.Report(db, "prefix", migrationFilePath)